-This showcases engagement has been in the . engagement and collaboration can be beneficial to Indigenous

-that there are multiple ways for thoughtsideasbegins with a discussion by Lene Holm, a researcher and project leader in Greenland who outlines key components in successful engagement and co-production of knowledge.
+This section showcases first person accounts by individual authors of how engagement has been initiated in the Arctic region.
+It illustrates how engagement and collaboration can be beneficial to Indigenous Peoples and local communities, as well as to those conducting projects and research.
+The following sections are for setting the context for the analysis and reflect the experience of the authors.
+These accounts reveal that there are multiple ways to bring people together to exchange thoughts, ideas, and perspectives.
+This section begins with a discussion by Lene Holm, a researcher and project leader in Greenland, who outlines key components in successful engagement and co-production of knowledge.
 Next, a narrative about collaboration in Greenland from scholar Heather Gordon, who wrote her Master’s thesis about engaging Indigenous communities.
-Gordon’s experience with the Inuit of Greenland is a great illustration of the relationships that are established within the communities as well as the importance of reciprocating back to that community and showing that their time and participation are truly appreciated.
-These are followed by a description of a project that took place in Alaska with the Gwich’in people written by Dr. Norma Shorty, the collaboration as an important building block in the engagement of an Indigenous community.Liza Mack, the University of Alaska Fairbanks and the Interim Executive Director of Aleut International Associationwho serves as theHead of Delegation to the Sustainable Development Working Group, offers a dialogue about Aleuts and the complexities and the social capital required to be involved at these multiple levels of governance and collaboration.
-It is finished with a dialogue given by Henry Huntington, a researcher with an extensive background working with and for Indigenous communities. .1 Lene Holm, Greenland
+Gordon’s experience with the Inuit of Greenland is a great illustration of the relationships that are established within the communities, as well as the importance of reciprocating back to that community and showing that their time and participation are truly appreciated.
+These are followed by a description of a project that took place in Alaska with the Gwich’in people, written by Dr. Norma Shorty.
+Again, the collaboration is presented as an important building block in the engagement of an Indigenous community.
+Dr. Liza Mack, from the University of Alaska Fairbanks and the Interim Executive Director of Aleut International Association (AIA), who serves as the AIA Head of Delegation to the Sustainable Development Working Group, offers a dialogue about Aleuts and the complexities and the social capital required to be involved at these multiple levels of governance and collaboration.
+It is finished with a dialogue given by Henry Huntington, a researcher with an extensive background working with and for Indigenous communities.

+5.1 Lene Holm, Greenland

 Lene Holm is from Kalaallit Nunaat and works as researcher and project leader at the Greenland Climate Research Centre; she is based at Pinr gnrtitaleriffik, Greenland Institute of Natural Resources.
-During her keynote address to the May 31 – June 2, 29169 Arctic Horizon’s group workshop she addressed the question, “How can we produce new and better knowledge in and about the Arctic.”
+During her keynote address to the May 31 – June 2, 2016 Arctic Horizon’s group workshop she addressed the question, “How can we produce new and better knowledge in and about the Arctic.”
 Here are the ten concepts and ideas she presented: